AljanScholtens/aljanscholtens.nl/content/blog/2016-01-25-highlights-zuid-afrika/index.en.md

 {{< /photos >}}

 ## Township Port Elisabeth
 We drive into the township and immediately several children run to the bus.
 As I get off I am besieged by children who want to be photographed.
-When I look around me I see little huts made of corrugated metal sheets cobbled together.
+When I look around me I see huts cobbled together from corrugated sheets.
 With double feelings, we as a group take a walk through the houses.
 People are smiling, friendly and open for a chat.

 The sun is about to set and we eat at the township's most upscale restaurant.
 Although it looks more like a sparse soccer canteen; the food is really good.
 Meanwhile, I make another dance with the choir singing several songs for us.